grciatheo/city/README.md

 # city
-Building a city with css exercise
+Building a responsive city that changes from day to light as the device width changes